Generic Name: butalbital, acetaminophen and caffeine

 Warning: May be habit-forming.

-In addition, each capsule contains the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, microcrystalline cellulose with capsule shell composed of gelatin (silicon dioxide and sodium lauryl sulfate added as manufacturing aides to the gelatin) and titanium dioxide.
-Impriting ink composed of n-butyl alcohol, pharmaceutical glaze modified in SD-45, propylene glycol, SDA-3A alcohol, titanium dioxide, D&C Yellow No. 10 Aluminum Lake and FD&C Blue No. 1 Aluminum Lake.
+In addition, each capsule contains the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, microcrystalline cellulose with capsule shell composed of gelatin and titanium dioxide.
+Imprinting ink composed of alcohol, pharmaceutical glaze modified in SD-45, propylene glycol, titanium dioxide, D&C Yellow #10, and FD&C Blue #1.

 Butalbital (5-allyl-5-isobutylbarbituric acid), a slightly bitter, white, odorless, crystalline powder, is a short to intermediate-acting barbiturate.
 It has the following structural formula:

 C 11H 16N 2O 3

 Acetaminophen (4'-hydroxyacetanilide), a slightly bitter, white, odorless, crystalline powder, is a non-opiate, non-salicylate analgesic and antipyretic.
 It has the following structural formula:

 Caffeine (1,3,7-trimethylxanthine), a bitter, white powder or white-glistening needles, is a central nervous system stimulant.
 It has the following structural formula: